 Hike with Friends

 They only stayed for part of the day before heading down but it made the hike up so much easier.
-Our 4 year old was excited to be hiking with another 4 year old, her cousin that is 8 and another boy that is 7.
+Our four year old was so excited to be hiking with another four year old, her cousin that is eight and another boy that is seven.

-Tell lots of stories
+Tell lots of stories and Play Games